Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                registry or subtopics.
                                Automatically enables complex type system and
                                metadata support.
+                               Only has effect if the messaging profile supports publishing schemas.
                                Default: `True` if the message encoding requires schemas (for example Avro) otherwise `False`.
       --dsg, --disablesessionpergroup, --DisableSessionPerWriterGroup[=VALUE]